Genetalks/gtz/README.md

 	`sudo sh minimap2_gtz_latest.run`

-	After the installation is complete, you can perform fastp-gtz in any directory
+	After the installation is complete, you can perform minimap2-gtz in any directory

    - **How to Use?**